 5.5.
-The notified body shall provide the manufacturer with a report on the technical documentation assessment, including a performance evaluation assessment report.
+The notified body shall provide the manufacturer with an report on the EU designexamination technical documentation assessment report, including a performance evaluation assessment report.

-If the device conforms to the relevant provisions of this Regulation, the notified body shall issue an EU technical documentation assessment certificate.
-The certificate shall contain the conclusions of the assessment, the conditions of validity, the data needed for identification of the approved device, and, where appropriate, a description of the intended purpose of the device.
+If the device conforms to the relevant provisions of this Regulation, the notified body shall issue an EU design examination technical documentation assessment certificate.
+The certificate shall contain the conclusions of the examination assessment, the conditions of validity, the data needed for identification of the approved design device, and, where appropriate, a description of the intended purpose of the device.

 5.6.
-Changes to the approved device shall receive further approval from the notified body which issued the EU technical documentation assessment certificate, wherever the changes could affect the safety and performance of the device or the conditions prescribed for use of the device.
-Where the applicant plans to introduce any of the above mentioned changes he shall inform the notified body which issued the EU technical documentation assessment certificate thereof.
-The notified body shall assess the planned changes and decide whether the planned changes require a new conformity assessment in accordance with Article 40 or whether they could be addressed by means of a supplement to the EU technical documentation assessment certificate.
-In the latter case, the notified body shall assess the changes, notify the manufacturer of its decision and, where the changes are approved, provide him with a supplement to the EU technical documentation assessment certificate.
+Changes to the approved design device shall receive further approval from the notified body which issued the EU design-examination technical documentation assessment certificate, wherever the changes could affect conformity with the general safety and performance requirements of this Regulation the device or with the conditions prescribed for use of the device.
+The Where the applicant plans to introduce any of the above mentioned changes he shall inform the notified body which issued the EU design-examination technical documentation assessment certificate thereof of any planned changes to the approved design.
+The notified body shall examine assess the planned changes and decide whether the planned changes require a new conformity assessment in accordance with Article 40 or whether they could be addressed by means of a supplement to the EU technical documentation assessment certificate.
+In the latter case, the notified body shall assess the changes, notify the manufacturer of its decision and, where the changes are approved, provide him with a supplement to the EU design-examination technical documentation assessment report certificate.

-Where the changes could affect compliance with the CS or with other solutions chosen by the manufacturer which were approved through the EU technical documentation assessment certificate, the notified body shall consult the reference laboratory that was involved in the initial consultation, in order to confirm that compliance with the CS or with other solutions chosen by the manufacturer to ensure a level of safety and performance that is at least equivalent are maintained.
+Where the changes could affect compliance with the CTS or with other solutions chosen by the manufacturer which were approved through the EU design examination technical documentation assessment certificate, the notified body shall consult the reference laboratory that was involved in the initial consultation, in order to confirm that compliance with the CTS or with other solutions chosen by the manufacturer to ensure a level of safety and performance that is at least equivalent are maintained.

-The reference laboratory shall provide a scientific opinion within 60 days.
+The reference laboratory shall provide a scientific opinion within 30 60 days.

-The approval of any change to the approved device shall take the form of a supplement to the EU technical documentation assessment certificate.
+The approval of any change to the approved design device shall take the form of a supplement to the EU design examination technical documentation assessment certificate.